-The penalties for DUI offenses can severely increase in some situation.
-For example, drivers who receive a commercial DUI could face losing his or her CDL license.
-If a person causes damage to a car, building or other property, he or she could face DUI with property damage charges.
+The penalties for DUI offenses can severely increase in some situations.
+For example, drivers who receive a commercial DUI could face losing their CDL license.
+If a person causes damage to a car, building, or other property, they could face DUI with property damage charges.
 If a drunk or impaired driver seriously injures another person, it could be considered DUI with serious bodily injury.

 All DUI charges are unique to that driver’s situation.
 However, the potential defenses in drunk driving cases are limitless.
 Deciding on a DUI lawyer with exclusive facts of these possible defenses is critical.
 You can discuss your circumstances with a St. Petersburg DUI defense lawyer and determine a strong defense for your case.